Fine Sea Chart of Puerto Rico and Hispaniola, published by Johannes Van Keulen II.

-The chart credits the earlier chart of Mons.
+The chart was credit Mons.
 Frezier, published by Guilaume Delisle in Paris (1725).
 Amédée François Frézier was an Ingénieur ordinaire du Roy for Hispaniola.

 Lijnslager, who is listed on the chart as a captain, became a Rear Admiral in 1748, which suggests the chart was prepared approximately between 1741, when he returned to the Netherlands, and 1748.

 The Van Keulens were a family of chartmakers and publishers.
 The firm, In de Gekroonde Lootsman (In the Crowned Pilot), was founded in 1678 by Johannes van Keulen (1654-1715).
 Van Keulen originally registered his business as a vendor of books and instruments (specifically cross-staffs).
 In 1680, however, he gained a privilege from the States of Holland and West Friesland for the publication of pilot guides and sea atlases.